Which city is cheaper, Galveston or Asheville?

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Asheville is $106, while the average daily cost in Galveston is $147.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Asheville and Galveston in more detail.
+What follows is a categorical breakdown of travel costs for Asheville and Galveston in more detail.

 Also for Galveston, here are a few examples of actual transportation services: